Mon - Fri: 6:30am - 6:00pm

 It can be virtually impossible in the limited available time to prepare an improperly trained learner driver to the required standard – often with predictable results in the PDA.

-Driving Lessons in Butler and Joondalup CBD and surrounds
+Driving Lessons in Joondalup CBD and surrounds

 So having established that you need professional lessons, you should always aim to polish your driving in between these lessons.
 Spend as much time driving as possible – and when you’re not driving make sure you observe the driver.
 You should aim to do as much of the family driving as possible once you have reached a level of competency that allows for adequate passenger safety – and mix up the driving routes so that you don’t just travel down the same streets day after day.
 You should also practice in the test area as much as possible to reinforce what is being taught in lessons – particularly the potential PDA manoeuvres and exercises.